 Not all home inspections are equal in quality so be cautious when accepting the lowest price for such a large purchase.
 The State of Illinois sets the minimum standards for home inspections and that standard isn’t very high to say the least.
 So, when someone states that they go above and beyond those standards, that isn’t saying very much.
 You should never use an inspection service unless you can get the opinion of one or more individuals who have used that service.
 If you can’t find anyone who will back up the inspector’s claims, then remember the old adage “you get what you pay for”.

 For most people, buying a home is likely the largest purchase decision they will ever make.
 With so much at stake, it only makes sense to avoid taking unnecessary chances.
 A thorough, professional inspection of the home will give you a firm understanding of the condition of the home.
 This will significantly reduce your risk and ease the decision making process.
-We really enjoy helping our clients in this process and customer service is our highest priority.
+We really enjoy helping our clients in this process and customer service is our highest priority in real estate inspections for Galesbirg, IL and the surrounding areas.

 WHY HAVE A BUILDING INSPECTION?